|Maybe UP isn't the preferred direction?|

 Generally, one or more vehicles are involved.
 Purchase, maintenance, repair, fuel, insurance.
 Secondary costs creep up, too... that trip to see Auntie, a wedding just a few hours away, that rendez-vous just a state over... each side-trip is festooned with small, extra-vehicular expenses.

-From the full quote, above, the folk in question seem to be keeping up.
+From the full comment from which I quoted above, the folk in question seem to be keeping up.
 Foreclosure is not mentioned, and some savings are possible.
+But it is implied they are not getting ahead.

 NOTE: Children are sometimes thought of as generating overheads, but I'm not so sure.
 In our case, we're a couple of LINKs (Low Income, No Kids).
 This frees a certain amount of cash, though not as much as our culture generally assumes.
 Kids don't require cash... they mostly thrive on love, food, water and fresh air.
 I won't go into it further, here, but there are plenty of quality families persuasive on this point.